We Play Like a Team

 We Feel Like a Family

 Eagle Engineering invites you to become part of our unique experience.
-We are a year-round organization with two competition seasons; and while there is always something going on, we offer some schedule flexibility for students who want to participate in other programs.
+We are a year-round organization with two competition seasons, and while there is always something going on, we offer some schedule flexibility for students who want to participate in other programs.

-DEADLINE TO JOIN FOR FALL SEMESTER IS SEPTEMBER 30TH
+DEADLINE TO JOIN IS August 31st

-Not sure if you want to join?
 Come to a meeting and check it out with no commitments.
 See the calendar link below for summer meeting times.
 Feel free to email our coach at firstname.lastname@example.org if you have any questions.

 You can view our meeting schedule to get a feel for team activities.
 The schedule includes three kinds of meetings in the fall: